mmarkdown/mmark/Syntax.md

 is taken that we should include the entire file starting from `N`.

-Or you can use regular expression with: `/N/,/M/`, where `N` and `M` are regular expressions that include from where to where to include the file.
+Or you can use regular expression with: `/N/,/M/`, where `N` and `M` are regular expressions that specify from where to where to include lines from file.

 Each of these can have an optional `prefix=""` specifier.